Stephen is a competition lawyer with over a decade of experience.

 Most recently, Stephen was profiled by The Lawyer for the Competition Law matter of the year for 2021, based on the first regulatory settlement between Google and the UK Competition and Markets Authority known as the “Privacy Sandbox” commitments.
 From 2022-2028, these will define the competition law analysis of advertising technology systems, the web browser, and the conditions for the retirement of the third-party cookie used for advertising.

 Stephen has worked on many complex merger, abuse of dominance, cartel defence, and litigation matters in online markets, fixed and mobile telecommunications, and payment systems.
 Stephen has also advised on international trade law matters and financial services regulation.

-Stephen was educated at Trinity College, University of Cambridge and the University of Virginia School of Law, where he held a Henry A. Hollond Studentship.
-He then practiced law with the international law firms Linklaters and Sidley Austin in Brussels and in New York, and is one of relatively few practitioners to have direct experience of both EU competition law and U.S. antitrust law.
+Stephen was educated at Trinity College, University of Cambridge and the University of Virginia School of Law.
+Having worked in Brussels, London, New York and Washington, Stephen is one of relatively few practitioners with direct experience of EU competition law, UK competition law, and U.S. antitrust law.

-Stephen acts as a non-governmental advisor to the International Competition Network, most recently contributing to the Unilateral Conduct Working Group’s Workbook on Tying.
-He is a member of the Competition Law Sub-Committee of the Law Society of Scotland, which advises the Society on competition law matters.
+Stephen is a non-governmental advisor to the International Competition Network following appointment by the U.S. Federal Trade Commission in 2014.
+He is a member of the Competition Law Sub-Committee of the Law Society of Scotland.

-In 2012, Stephen was named Antitrust and Trade Law Section Scholar by the International Bar Association.
-In 2014, Stephen was profiled by the International Committee of the ABA’s Section of Antitrust Law.
+Within three years of admission to the bar, Stephen was named Antitrust and Trade Law Section Scholar by the International Bar Association and was profiled by the International Committee of the American Bar Association’s Section of Antitrust Law.